tgvaughan/bang/README.md

 To install Bang!, copy it into a directory in your $PATH and ensure that the execute bit is set.

+Ensure you have Python 3 installed, and that `python3` is aliased to it.

 Usage
 -----